ambujtewari/stats315-winter2022/README.md

 ## Grading

 - Weekly quizzes (60%): We will only use your top 10 scores
-- Homeworks (40%): Four homeworks with a substantial coding component
+- Homeworks (40%): Four homework assignments with a substantial coding component

 ## Academic Integrity